makostadima/r-novice-intermediate-cambridge-june2015/06-func-R.md

 ~~~

+### Conditionals

-To update our function to decide when to slice the data frame or not, R gives us a tool called a conditional statement, and looks like this:
+In order to update our function to decide between slicing the dataframe or not, we need to write code that automatically decides between multiple options.
+The tool R gives us for doing this is called a conditional statement, and looks like this:

 ~~~{.r}
 num <- 37